 I am here to tell you, by making kid snack boxes, you will feel like the Pinterest Supermom.
 You can at least fool people into thinking you’ve got it all together, even if you don’t (and then we’ll cheers over a glass of wine for making it through the day -after I deliver the twins I’m currently pregnant with!)

 As I was prepping for this blog post, I was secretly worried that it would take so much time to make snack boxes.
 However, I’m happy to report that it took all of 10 minutes to put together 5 super amazing snack boxes.
 Enough for a weeks’ worth.
+These are my very favorite containers to use!

 10 minutes a week?
 That I can handle.